Ishwardi Upazila: Ishwardi EPZ

-There is an Export Processing Zone in Ishwardi which is known as Ishwardi EPZ.
-It was established in 2001 on 308.97 acres of land as a special economic zone for producing export-oriented products.
+Ishwardi Export Processing Zone (EPZ) was established in 2001 on 308.97 acres of land as a special economic zone for producing export-oriented products.
 Investors from South Korea, India, Japan, China and Hong Kong have invested in Ishwardi EPZ.
 The EPZ mainly produces footwear & leather goods, wig, tent, industrial gloves, RMG, garment accessories, yarn, plastic goods, chemical & fertilizer, denim products etc.

 Rooppur Nuclear Powerplant

-The Rooppur Nuclear Powerplant (Bengali: রূপপুর পারমাণবিক বিদ্যুৎকেন্দ্র) will be a 2.4 GWe nuclear power plant in Bangladesh.
-The nuclear power plant is being constructed at Rooppur of Ishwardi upazila in Pabna District, on the bank of the river Padma, 87 miles (140 km) west of Dhaka.
-It will be the country's first nuclear power plant, and the first of the two units is expected to go into operation in 2024.
-The VVER-1200/523 Nuclear reactor and critical infrastructures are being built by the Russian Rosatom State Atomic Energy Corporation.
-In the main construction period, the total number of employees will reach 12,500, including 2,500 specialists from Russia.
-It is expected to generate around 15% of the country's electricity when completed.
+Rooppur Nuclear Power Plant is a significant energy project located in Rooppur, Bangladesh.
+It is the country's first-ever nuclear power plant and a flagship venture in its pursuit of clean and sustainable energy.
+The power plant is being constructed on the banks of the river Padma, approximately 160 kilometers northwest of the capital city, Dhaka.
+Once fully operational, it will consist of two VVER-1200 reactors, each with a capacity of 1,200 megawatts.
+The Rooppur Nuclear Power Plant will play a crucial role in meeting the increasing energy demands of Bangladesh, diversifying its energy mix, and reducing its dependence on fossil fuels, thereby contributing to the nation's economic growth and environmental sustainability.

+Pabna Sugar Mills Limited

+Pabna Sugar Mills Limited is located in Ishwardi's Dashuria area.
+It was established in 1992 on 60 acres of land.
+It mainly used to produce sugar from sugarcane collected from nearby areas.
+Besides, it produced molasses, press mud and bagasse as by-product.
+As of June 2022, the mill was temporarily not functional and was going through modernization processes.

 Banarasi Palli

-After the partition of India in 1947, many Banarasi craftsmen migrated to Ishwardi from North Indian regions and started living Ishwardi's Fateh Mohammadpur locality.
+After the partition of India in 1947, many Banarasi craftsmen migrated to Ishwardi from North Indian regions and started living in Ishwardi's Fateh Mohammadpur locality.
 They started weaving aristocratic sarees like Banarasi and Katan.
 Many of their descendants have preserved their ancestors' heritage till now.
 To expand the manufacturing and marketing of Banarasi products, Bangladesh Handloom Board established country's second-largest Banarasi Palli in 2004 at Ishwardi's Fateh Mohammadpur.
 But the Banarasi Palli was reported not to be fully functional.
 Many craftsmen are seen producing Banarasi sarees individually.
 The Banarasi Palli region remains very active during festivals like Eid.

 Education

 Ishwardi Upazila has a handful of educational institutions.
 Some of the well-known secondary schools in Ishwardi are Ikkshu Gabeshawana High School, Bangladesh Railway Government Chandraprabha Vidyapitha, Govt.
 Sara Marwari Model High School and North Bengal Paper Mills High School.
 Among the higher secondary schools (or colleges, as they are termed in Bangladesh), Ishwardi Govt.
-College and Ishwardi Women’s College are reputed.
+College and Ishwardi Women's College are reputed.
 In addition, Bangladesh Open University operates their branch in Ishwardi.
 Besides, a Vocational Training Institute is also situated here.
-Apart from these, there are some madrasahs in Ishwardi namely Mazdia Babul Ulum Islamia Fazil Madrasah, Ishwardi Alia Madrasah, Autapara A B Senior Alim Madrasah and so on.
+Apart from these, there are some madrasahs in Ishwardi namely Mazdia Babul Ulum Islamia Fazil Madrasah, Ishwardi Alia Madrasah, Autapara A B C Alim Madrasah and so on.